Billu98/Wine-Quality-prediction/README.md

 **Project Description: Wine Quality Prediction and Analysis**

 This project focuses on predicting the quality of wine using machine learning techniques while delving into a comprehensive analysis of various factors influencing wine quality.
-Leveraging datasets from Geeks for Geeks and additional data analysis, this repository offers insights into the complex dependencies between different factors and the quality of wine.
+Leveraging datasets from Kaggle and additional data analysis from Geeks for Geeks, this repository offers insights into the complex dependencies between different factors and the quality of wine.

 **Highlights:**